sergeynordicresults/sergeynordicresults.github.io/universe.md

 ## (Why I act as if) God doesn't exist

+<sub>I mean I don't believe in power of prayers (it was experimentally proved) OR "charging of water by positive thoughts" OR other magic.</sub>

+<sub>All religions were created by geniuses, but humans, and contain not only immutable truth, but also stupid thoughts inspired by old times)</sub>

+<sub>But it doesn't mean that I want to kill people.
+Even putin and ted bundy.</sub>

 From "God as illusion" by Charles Dockins:

 > The atheist is the one that gives 99% probability that god doesn't exist.
 I am an atheist by this definition.